Are you someone who suffers from horrible anxiety and has anxiety attacks? Have you ever tried to deduce how to stop an anxiety attack?

 How To Recognize An Anxiety Attack

+In order to learn how to stop an anxiety attack, you must first learn to recognize it.
 An anxiety attack combines the sudden rush of physical stress and being mentally overwhelmed with terror and worry.
 An anxiety attack can start because you are in a highly stressful situation because you are misinterpreting a signal from your body, or from generalized anxiety disorder (GAD).

 - I get in a fight or flight mode